 This dark opaque purple wine has a surprisingly delicate nose of sweet plum.
 It is much more lively in the mouth, with red berry flavors, a restrained sweetness, good acidity, and just slightly bitter and peppery tannins.

-Pour this wine in a large wine glass at room temperature, or slightly chilled in warm weather to make it more refreshing.
+Pour this wine in a wine glass at room temperature, or slightly chilled in warm weather to make it more refreshing.
 It works as both an aperitif and after-dinner drink.
-It does not need to be decanted, and should be consumed within four to six weeks of opening.
+It does not need to be decanted, is ready to drink on release, and should be consumed within four to six weeks of opening.
 The ABV is: 20%.

 Top of page: https://winervana.com/blog/